What is QA Testing?

 - Execution Status: Pass/Fail/Blocked

-Sample Test Case: User Login
+Sample Detailed Test Case: User Login

 Test Case ID: | TC_LOGIN_001 |

-Title: | Verify successful login with valid credentials |
+Title: | Verify that user can successfully login with valid credentials |

 Objective: | Test login functionality with correct username and password |